 6. Macaroni and cheese with Riesling

 Macaroni and cheese is the ultimate comfort food.
 The fact that many of us associate it with childhood, though, doesn’t mean you can’t pair it with a grown-up glass of wine.
 A dry, acidic Riesling with plenty of minerality is perfect for cutting through the heaviness of a dish like mac and cheese.
-Check out our super-premium dry Riesling from Schloss Johannisberg.
-It’ll work perfectly.

 7. Ice cream with Moscato